 Table of Contents

-Giuseppe Torre is a Lecturer in the Digital Media and Arts Research Centre at the University of Limerick, Ireland.
-His work spans live electronic performances, audiovisual compositions and media art.
+Giuseppe Torre is a Lecturer in Digital Arts at the University of Limerick, Ireland.